Key Stage 5

-Students select their own user-driven problem of an appropriate size and complexity to solve.
+Unit 3 – 20% of award – Programming Project: Students select their own user-driven problem of an appropriate size/complexity to solve.
 This will enable them to demonstrate the skills and knowledge necessary to meet the Assessment Objectives.
 Students will need to analyse the problem, design a solution, implement the solution and give a thorough evaluation.

 Assessment for examination:

-GCSE Computing grade ‘6’ or above or GCSE Computer Science grade ‘6’ or above.
+GCSE Computing grade ‘6’ or GCSE Computer Science grade ‘6’ if studied.
 Mathematics grade ‘6’ or above.

-NB For students who are considering studying computer science at university it essential that they study A Level Mathematics for applications to be considered in the majority of cases.
+N.B.
+For students who are considering studying computer science at university it essential that they study A Level Mathematics for applications to be considered in most cases.

 Progression routes and careers:

 Generic pathways include: banks, transport sector, hospitals, schools, telecommunications, engineering, etc. In addition, there are more specific Computer Science related pathways which include: programmer, developer (application, game), administrator (systems, network, database), managers (information, IT, project, security), etc.